mariahmcneal/Data-Visualization-and-Story-Telling-Group-Project/DASHBOARD_TASKS.md

 **Live app:** https://data-visualization-and-story-telling-group-project.streamlit.app/

 This breaks down what's left to finish the dashboard assignment, with a proposed owner for each task based on who worked on that part of the EDA notebook.
-Reassign anything that doesn't fit — this is a starting point, not a mandate.

 ---